Services in an Azure industrial IoT (IIoT) analytics solution

 - Notify a user or execute a workflow when a new tag is created in a SCADA system.

-Machine learning models can be trained using your historical industrial data, enabling you to add predictive capabilities to your IIoT application.
-For example, your Data Scientists may be interested in using the IIoT analytics solution to build and train models that can predict events on the factory floor or indicate when maintenance should be conducted on an asset.
+Training ML models by using historical industrial data adds predictive capabilities to your IIoT application.
+Data scientists can use the IIoT analytics solution to build and train models that predict factory floor events or recommend asset maintenance.

-Azure Digital Twins is an Azure IoT service that provides the ability to:
+Azure Digital Twins is an Azure IoT service that can:

-- Create spatial intelligence graphs to model the relationships and interactions between people, places, and devices,
+- Create spatial intelligence graphs to model relationships and interactions between people, places, and devices.

-- Query data from a physical space rather than disparate sensors, and
+- Query data from a physical space rather than from disparate sensors.

 - Build reusable, highly scalable, spatially aware experiences that link streaming data across the physical and digital world.

-In some instances, you will want your IIoT analytics solution to perform actions based on insights from your industrial data.
-This can include raising alarms, sending email, sending SMS messages, or triggering a workflow in your line-of-business systems (for example, CRM, ERP, and so on).
-We recommend using Azure Logic Apps to integrate your IIoT analytics solution with your line-of-business systems.
-Azure Logic Apps has a number of connectors to business systems and Microsoft services such as:
+You might want your IIoT analytics solution to take actions based on insights from your industrial data.
+These actions can include triggering a workflow in your ERP or customer relationship management (CRM) systems.
+You can use Azure Logic Apps to integrate your IIoT analytics solution with your line-of-business systems.
+Azure Logic Apps has connectors to business systems and Microsoft services such as: